Borrow Our Materials

 • Go to your library account

-• Enter the barcode number found on the front of your ID card, or your 'A' number.
-In the Password space, enter the last four digits of your telephone number.
+• For other users, please enter your email address and chosen password.
 If you cannot access your Library Account with this information, come by the Access Services desk, or email us at access@smu.ca.

 • You'll see a list of the items you have out.
 Select "Renew All", or check the box next to the items you want to renew.
 Then select "Renew".

-If an item has been renewed three times, or is on hold for another borrower, it will not be renewed.
+If an item has reached its maximum renewal period, or is on hold for another borrower, it will not be renewed.

 "In Processing" Materials